 Device Backups and Restores: Both platforms offer backup and restore.
 But iOS offers a more seamless cloud-based backup and restore of the data on your smartphone or tablet.

-Personalisation: You can customise your Android smartphone with themes, launchers and wallpapers.
+Personalization: You can customize your Android smartphone with themes, launchers, and wallpapers.
 Themes and launchers change the user experience of the phone and allow you to tweak things to your taste.
 On iOS, all you can do is set a wallpaper.
-There are no ways to customise the user experience beyond that.
+There are no ways to customize the user experience beyond that.